Tremont House (Boston): Description

 Among this long list of innovations, it is probably best known as the first hotel with indoor plumbing and running water.
 The hotel's water was raised by steam-powered pump to a storage tank on its roof, where it fed by gravity to the taps.
 Eight water closets (toilets) were provided on the ground floor.
 Bathrooms for bathing were located in the basement, and served by cold running water.
 Bathtubs were copper or tin, with local gas heating for the tub's water.
 Running water was also provided to the kitchen and laundry.
 A simple system removed the waste water to the sewage system.

 During the 19th century it was socially unacceptable for women to dine alone in the public rooms of hotels.
 The hotel was among the first urban establishments to open a women-only dining room, referred to as a 'Ladies' ordinary'.

 The Tremont House set the standard for luxury accommodations and was the model for many hotels built in major cities at this time.
 One of the most notable, also designed by Isaiah Rogers, was the Astor House (1836) in New York City.

+From 1895-1900 Tremont House was owned by the Stranahan family and was managed by Frank D. Stranhan who later co-founded the Champion spark plug manufacturing company in Boston in 1908.